Adventure-ink/Gamezone-order-data-cleaning/README.md

 # 🧹 GameZone Orders – Excel-Based Data Cleaning Project

-This project focuses on cleaning and structuring raw e-commerce order data from GameZone using **Microsoft Excel**.
+This project focuses on cleaning and structuring raw e-commerce order data of 20,000 rows from GameZone using **Microsoft Excel**.
 The raw data was transformed into a clean, analysis-ready format by resolving inconsistencies, standardizing formats, and enriching the dataset with regional data.

 ---